schemacrawler/SchemaCrawler-Tutorials/schemacrawler-examples/steps/step1.md

-This step shows you how to download SchemaCrawler, and run the examples.
+This scenario shows you how to download SchemaCrawler, and run the examples.

 -----